kopia/kopia/site/content/docs/FAQs/_index.md

 #### How Do I Decrease Kopia's CPU Usage?

-It is difficult to know what is causing high CPU use on your machine without details about your unique issue (which you can post about [on the forums](https://https://kopia.discourse.group/).
+It is difficult to know what is causing high CPU use on your machine without details about your unique issue (which you can post about [on the community forums](https://https://kopia.discourse.group/)).
 However, generally speaking, there are two `policy` settings you should change if you want to decrease the amount of CPU Kopia uses while creating snapshots:

 1. Maximum Parallel Snapshots: This setting controls how many snapshots Kopia runs simultaneously.
 The lower this number, the less CPU Kopia will use when running multiple snapshots -- with the caveat that the total time it takes to run all your snapshots will be higher.
 This setting is not applicable if you only ever run one snapshot at a time.
     * Kopia CLI users can change this setting by running the [`kopia policy set --global --max-parallel-snapshots=#`](../reference/command-line/common/policy-set/) command, where `#` is the number of snapshots you want Kopia to run simultaneously.